Mexican nobility: Nobleza de Indias or "Nobility of the Indies"

 The Spanish conquest of present-day Mexico brought with it the implementation of its political, religious, economical and social system, which included the legal division of society between nobles and plebeians ("sociedad estamental", see Estates of the realm), a system which subsisted during the entirety of Spanish rule (in present-day Spain the distinction was only abolished at the second half of the 19th century).
-In addition to the pre-existing families belonging to ancient indigenous nobility, new ones were added, including European families whose nobility was pre-existing prior to their arrival to the Americas, and others whose nobility was gained through the available resources of the day, including participation in the conquest, founding and settling of the Indies (as determined in the Ordenanzas de Segovia, promulgated by King Philip II in 1573).
-In this process, the conquistadors, founders, first settlers, and their descendants, received recognition of the same noble condition as their European and indigenous counterparts ("hijosdalgo y personas nobles de linaje y solar conoçido"), forming a diverse and multicultural elite that has been known to historians as "Nobleza de Indias", or "Nobility of the Indies".
+In addition to the pre-existing families belonging to ancient indigenous nobility, new ones were added, including European families whose nobility was pre-existing prior to their arrival to the Americas, and others whose nobility was gained through the available resources of the day, including participation in the conquest, founding and settling of the Indies and thus became the elite Hidalgos de Indias (as determined in the Ordenanzas de Segovia, promulgated by King Philip II in 1573).
+In this process, the conquistadors, founders, first settlers, and all their male but also female descendants, received recognition of the same noble condition as their European and indigenous counterparts ("hijosdalgo y personas nobles de linaje y solar conoçido"), forming a diverse and multicultural elite that has been known to historians as "Nobleza de Indias", or "Nobility of the Indies".
 Nobles from both ethnic extractions shared territorial, political and military power, and participated together in religious and public ceremonies, nevertheless, marriages between both groups where rare after the 16th century, with both units responding to different interests and unique set of traditions.
 In most cases, the "noble class" was formed by provincial hidalgos of Spanish extraction who held local political and military power, and whose fortunes varied greatly from one territory to another, depending on the local resources and opportunities for production and commerce.

 The hacienda was the archetypical symbol of the power of the "Nobleza de Indias", although some even more privileged nobles also held ownership of urban palaces as well as extensive cattle-ranches and mines (at the 18th century, silver mines in the New Spain had surpassed the Peruvians as the most productive in the World).
 The intricacies of this society were described by Prussian scientist and explorer Alexander von Humboldt in his "Political Essay of the Kingdom of the New Spain".